simonamtoft/warcraft-major-character-analysis/README.md

 ```

 ## Text and Network analysis
-Everything should be captured by the `Explainer.ipynb` notebootk, but for individual analysis, refer to one listed below.

 Perform text analysis computations by referencing the `Text Analysis.ipynb` notebook.
 These computation are (and should already be) stored in the json files under `/store/wowhead/` and `/store/wowpedia/`.

 Then we can create wordclouds for different graph partitions for both wowpedia and wowhead by